quadbio/amex_merfish_spaceolotl/README.md

 **b.
 On a local machine (MacOS):** Open a terminal (e.g by typing "terminal" in SpotlightSearch)\
 **c.
 On a local machine (Windows):** Press `Windows key` + `X`, select Windows Terminal

-Navigate to a suitable location (a directory called amex_merfish_spaceolotl will be placed in there), run the following commands:
+Navigate to a suitable location (a directory called amex_merfish_spaceolotl will be placed in there) and run the following commands:
 ```
 # Create a new conda environment:
 mamba create -n spaceolotl python=3.12